projectcalico/calico/networking/legacy-firewalls.md

 Note the use of the escaped `\"` for the inner double quotes around the pool names.

-If both the pod and the pod’s namespace have the annotation, the pod annotation takes precedence.
+If both the pod and the pod's namespace have the annotation, the pod annotation takes precedence.

 The annotation must be present at the time the pod is created.
 Adding it to an existing pod has no effect.